 - Director of the Evidence-Based Healthcare DPhil Program

 - Fellow, Kellogg College

 - Editor, Cochrane

 I am involved in research and teaching, and serve as the director of the part-time Evidence-Based Healthcare DPhil programme within the Centre for Evidence-Based Medicine.
 My particular interests lie in evidence synthesis (both quantitative and qualitative) and the communication of complex information and data to inform policy and public action.
 I am passionate about engaging the public in our research and have been involved in podcasts, blogging, tv and radio interviews, and songwriting to communicate research results outside of academia.

 Teaching and supervision

 I teach at the undergraduate and postgraduate level, including courses on critical appraisal, systematic review methodology, and behaviour change.
 I supervise DPhil and MSc students and undergraduate student projects, ranging from systematic reviews to explorations of literature in health.
-I'm open to enquiries from people interested in studying at Oxford.
+I'm not currently taking on more DPhil students.